Trochillianne/03.-Getting-and-Cleaning-Data_Project1/README.md

     * 4. Appropriately labels the data set with descriptive variable names.
     * 5. From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.

-finalData.txt is the resulted final data after going through all the steps described above, resulting in the average features of each subject and each activity.
+*FinalData.txt.* is the resulted final data after going through all the steps described above, resulting in the average features of each subject and each activity.

 Reference:
 =========
-[1] Davide Anguita, Alessandro Ghio, Luca Oneto, Xavier Parra and Jorge L. Reyes-Ortiz.
+Davide Anguita, Alessandro Ghio, Luca Oneto, Xavier Parra and Jorge L. Reyes-Ortiz.
 Human Activity Recognition on Smartphones using a Multiclass Hardware-Friendly Support Vector Machine.
 International Workshop of Ambient Assisted Living (IWAAL 2012).
 Vitoria-Gasteiz, Spain.
 Dec 2012